DEPCORE-PL/oc-svgdimensions-plugin/README.md

 Depcore SVG Dimensions Plugin
 =============================

-Smart SVG dimension extraction for OctoberCMS — no database changes and fully Tailor compatible.
+Smart SVG dimension extraction for OctoberCMS, no database changes and fully Tailor compatible.

-OctoberCMS automatically stores dimensions for raster images (JPG, PNG, GIF, WebP).
+OctoberCMS automatically gets dimensions for raster images (JPG, PNG, GIF, WebP).
 However, SVG images do not store width/height in the database.
 This plugin provides runtime helpers to extract SVG dimensions directly from the file.

 ✨ Features
 ----------
 *   Reads width and height attributes from SVG files
 *   Fallback to viewBox when width/height are missing
-*   Does not modify system\_files
+*   Does not modify system_files
 *   Works with CMS, components, plugins, and Tailor
 *   Twig helpers:
-    *   svg\_dimensions(file)
+    *   svg_dimensions(file)
-    *   image\_dimensions(file)
+    *   image_dimensions(file)
 *   Lightweight and dependency-free

 📦 Installation